 -

-ALL applications have to be watered to work properly.
-Allow 14 days for the chemicals to work and if you still have weeds, let us know.
+All of our applications need to be watered in to work properly.
+Please allow 14 days for the chemicals to work and if you still have weeds, let us know.

 -

+Yes, once it is watered in you can cut the grass.
 If your lawn was treated with a fertilizer application, very little of the chemical will actually be cut away because the pellets are so small.
 The fertilizer falls directly to the ground.
-The main concern would be that some of the weeds present may not die because the chemical has not had enough time to work through the plants system.
+The main concern, if you have not watered it in or it has not rained, would be that some of the weeds present may not die because the chemical has not had enough time to work through the plants system.

 -